s4runyu/spam-ham/README.md

-# spam-ham
+# Spam/Ham Classification Project

-Project 2B from Data 100.
+Project 2B from Data 100 Summer 2022.

 Objective:
 -Create own classifier to distinguish spam emails from ham (non-spam) emails.\
--Evaluation of model based on the model's accuracy.\
+-Evaluation of model based on the model's accuracy.

 Summary:
 -Split data into training and validation set.\